Windows is one of the most popular operating systems in the world and is closely associated with PC hardware.

 You can keep your Windows license by linking your device to your Microsoft account.
-However, your Windows OS may still have trouble matching this license to your device after significant hardware changes.
-If this happens, you’ll have to get another license.
+However, after significant hardware changes, your OS may still have trouble matching it to your device.
+If this happens, you’ll have to get another one.

-This article will answer essential questions surrounding Windows activation, especially after changing hardware, and examine how to tell what Windows version your PC is running.
+This article will answer essential questions surrounding activation, especially after changing hardware, and examine how to tell what version your PC is running.

 I’ll also discuss some alternatives to a Windows license.
 Let’s get started!